A topic from the subject of Isolation in Chemistry.

 Procedure

 1. Dissolve the impure compound in a minimum amount of the appropriate solvent.
-Heat the solution gently while stirring to dissolve the compound completely.
+Heat the solution gently while stirring constantly to dissolve the compound completely.
+Avoid boiling unless necessary.

-2. Filter the hot solution through a funnel containing filter paper to remove any undissolved impurities.
+2. Filter the hot solution through a pre-heated funnel containing fluted filter paper to remove any undissolved impurities.
+Keep the solution hot to prevent premature crystallization.

 5. Allow the solution to cool completely.
 The crystals will form and settle at the bottom of the flask.

-6. Filter the crystals using a vacuum filtration apparatus or gravity filtration.
-Wash the crystals with cold solvent to remove any remaining impurities.
+6. Filter the crystals using a vacuum filtration apparatus (recommended for faster filtration and drier crystals) or gravity filtration.
+Wash the crystals with a small amount of cold solvent to remove any remaining impurities.

-7. Dry the crystals on filter paper or in a vacuum desiccator.
+7. Dry the crystals on filter paper, in a desiccator, or under reduced pressure.
+Allow sufficient time for complete drying.

-• Cooling the solution slowly allows for the formation of larger, purer crystals.
+• Slow Cooling: This allows for the formation of larger, more pure crystals.

 Significance